unm-digital-history/campus-history/essays/lobo-statues/index.md

 {% include figure.html class="img-right" width="48%" caption="Lobo statue by John Tatschl.
 Source" src="images/lobo-image-1.jpg" %}

 Perhaps the most well-known of the series of lobo statues across the campus, John Tatschl's _Lobo_ currently stands outside of Johnson Center near the entrance at Stanford and Central.
-Tatschl, an Austrian artist and professor began his career at the university in 1946.
+Tatschl, an Austrian artist and professor, began his career at the university in 1946.
 During his tenure, he produced many of the public art displays we are familiar with on campus including the multi-story sculpture that ascends the main stairwell of Zimmerman Library, The History of Writing, the colorful glass wall of the College of Education Building (formerly Travelstead Hall), as well as the design for the altar screens inside the Alumni Memorial Chapel.

 {% include aside.html class="right" text="
 _You know, quite often after looking at something for ten years, you want to disown authorship.
 But on the contrary, I look back on my work ten years later and I'm still proud I made him._ - John Tatschl" %}

 Perhaps the most well-known of the series of lobo statues across the campus, John Tatschl's _Lobo_ currently stands outside of Johnson Center near the entrance at Stanford and Central.
 Tatschl, an Austrian artist and professor began his career at the university in 1946.
 During his tenure, he produced many of the public art displays we are familiar with on campus including the multi-story sculpture that ascends the main stairwell of Zimmerman Library, The History of Writing, the colorful glass wall of the College of Education Building (formerly Travelstead Hall), as well as the design for the altar screens inside the Alumni Memorial Chapel.

-### Construction of the Lobo
+#### Construction of the Lobo

-{% include figure.html class="img-right" width="30%" caption="A boy stands with the lobo inside the art studio.
+{% include figure.html class="img-right" width="48%" caption="A boy stands with the lobo inside the art studio.
 [Source](https://econtent.unm.edu/digital/collection/ULPhotoImag/id/3474/rec/3)" src="images/lobo-and-boy-1.jpg" %}

-Constructed out of bronze and assembled in the Art Department.

 ### Dedication
 Tatschl's _Lobo_ is dedicated to the students and alumni who lost their lives during WWI and WWII.
 The statue was erected in 1947 shortly after the conclusion of the Second World War.
 A placard below the statues acknowledges those who died.